 In addition to following these healthy habits, doctors recommend a few other preventive measures to help reduce a person’s risk of breast cancer.

 Annual Mammograms Starting at Age 40

-Despite controversy in recent years about the age at which screening for breast cancer should begin, Baptist Health South Florida, along with the U.S. Preventive Services Task Force (USPSTF) and American College of Radiology (ACR), continues to support annual mammograms for women at average risk starting at age 40.
+Despite controversy in recent years about the age at which screening for breast cancer should begin, Baptist Health South Florida, along with the U.S. Preventive Services Task Force (USPSTF), the American Society of Breast Surgeons and the American College of Radiology (ACR), continues to support annual mammograms for women at average risk starting at age 40.

 One in six breast cancers occur in women age 40-49, according to the ACS.
 Mammograms save lives in all women, and specifically in women ages 40-45.
 When breast cancer is found early and in a localized state, the five-year survival rate is near 100 percent, according to the National Breast Center Foundation.

 “Although each person has their own risk factors and family history, I educate patients to start having mammograms done at age 40 and annually thereafter,” said Dr. Mendez.
 “And there’s no limit by which a lady should have her last mammogram providing she’s healthy and can have treatment if something is detected.
 There’s no age limit for mammography.”